The tax year runs from 6 April to 5 April the next year. This means that the most crucial UK tax deadline occurs every April.

 You cannot carry forward or rollback this ISA allowance.
 What you don’t use in the tax year is lost forever.

 ISAs are a superb vehicle for growing your wealth tax-free.
-But the rules are fiddly – seemingly made up by a bureaucrat with a grudge against mankind.
+But the fiddly rules – seemingly made up by a bureaucrat with a grudge against mankind – are subject to change over time.

 My co-blogger wrote the definitive guide to the ISA allowance.